13 Reasons Why ADR is better than Litigation

 The courts are overburdened with cases and do not have the opportunity to pay complete attention to one particular case.
 This is not the case with ADR.
 ADR allows the parties to dispute complete attention.
 Rather, it would be reasonable to say that the system of ADR was formulated to allow focused administration of justice.
 This increases the efficiency of the system of ADR and makes it increasingly effective in solving problems.

-One of the greatest advantages of ADR is that it is binding on the parties and there are limited opportunities for appealing the award or the agreement passed after the successful completion of the process.
+One of the greatest advantages of ADR is that it is binding on the parties, and there are limited opportunities for appealing the award or the agreement passed after completing the process.
 Since the awards are binding on the parties, it is improbable that the parties would do anything in opposition to what is written in the agreement.

-There is an increased surety that the parties will follow the clauses discussed in the session that finds its way to the final agreement.
+There is an increased certainty that the parties will follow the clauses discussed in the session that find their way to the final agreement.

-The system of ADR is not particularly old nor is it dependent upon the statutes written down in history.
-Furthermore, with the increase in the organizations providing ADR services with the coordinators of the process of ADR are efficient, experienced and also fit for dealing with international standard cases.
+The system of ADR is not particularly old, nor is it dependent upon the statutes written down in history.
+Furthermore, with the increase in the organizations providing ADR services, the coordinators of the process of ADR are efficient, experienced, and fit for dealing with international standard cases.

-The organizations ensure that cutting edge modern technologies are incorporated in the ADR processes to make the process available to a large number of people and increase the acceptance of people to this process of Dispute Resolution.
+The organizations ensure that cutting-edge modern technologies are incorporated into the ADR processes to make the process available to many people and increase people's acceptance of this Dispute Resolution process.